Learning the ocarina's fingerings

 Some ocarinas have one or more 'subholes'.
 These are holes that are played by sliding a finger forwards so that it covers two holes, and allow you to sound notes below the tonic of your ocarina's key.
 You can learn these fingerings using the same method given previously: perhaps alternate between the tonic and subhole(s), saying the names of the notes.

-Ocarinas are also fully chromatic; their accidentals are played using 'cross fingerings', which involve covering holes out of the normal linear sequence.
-However, the fingerings for these notes depend on chamber acoustics and vary between ocarinas.
+Do note that the fingerings for accidentals notes depends on chamber acoustics and vary between ocarinas.
 It is best to get the fingerings from a fingering chart for your specific ocarina; visit this link for fingering charts for Pure Ocarinas.
-Once you are aware of the proper fingerings for your ocarina, learn them using the same method as the natural notes.
-A good way to practise accidentals is to play scales which include them.